Free Fabora Tool

 Free Fabora tool

-Quick run-cost estimate for welding machines
+Quick run-cost estimate from the welding setting

 • No login, storage, or backend saving